shainamackin/nyc-hh_algorithmic-bias-mitigation/README.md

 To interpret these differences and determine the success of mitigation using this table, refer to Section 4.3 of the Playbook.

-To implement your new subgroup thresholds in your EMR, refer to Section 5 of the Playbook.
+To implement your new subgroup thresholds in your EHR, refer to Section 5 of the Playbook.

+The Playbook can be found as a PDF under "Supplementary information" in our npj Digital Medicine paper:
+Mackin, S., Major, V.J., Chunara, R. et al. Identifying and mitigating algorithmic bias in the safety net. npj Digit.
+Med.
+8, 335 (2025). https://doi.org/10.1038/s41746-025-01732-w

 \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_

 *Suggested Citation:* Mackin S, Major VJ, Chunara R, Dickenson A, Lee S, Bocour A, Eisenstein L, Davis N, Newton-Dame R. Mitigating bias in AI
 algorithms: A healthcare guide to threshold adjustment.
 New York City:
-Office of Population Health, NYC Health + Hospitals; 2024.
+Office of Population Health, NYC Health + Hospitals; 2025.